Vito0912/abs_flutter/md/WindowsStore.md

     Customizable Settings
         Tailor the app to your preferences with a variety of adjustable settings.

-Why Choose Audiobookshelfly?
+Why Choose Buchable?

-Audiobookshelfly offers features that enhance your listening experience beyond the first-party app:
+Buchable offers features that enhance your listening experience beyond the first-party app:

     Fast Account Switching for quick access to multiple accounts.
     Advanced Caching to save data and speed up performance.